 That earned me a crude look from Janice.
 Tyler almost spurted out his drink.
 Claire laughed.

-“Oh come on,” Janice sighed haggardly.
-“Surely, sophisticated guys such as yourselves—,” she stopped short upon meeting Tyler’s gaze, making a face, before she focused her gaze on me.
-“Alex,” she piped up expectantly, “wouldn’t you say that Claire here is just as hot as, if not more than…say, those girls there at the bar?” she gestured towards the bar.
+“Oh, come on.”
+Janice sighed haggardly.
+“Surely, sophisticated guys such as yourselves—” She stopped short upon meeting Tyler’s gaze, making a face, before she focused her gaze on me.
+“Alex,” she piped up expectantly.
+“Wouldn’t you say that Claire here is just as hot as, if not more than…say, those girls there at the bar?”
+She gestured toward the bar.

 Tyler and I laughed.

-“Oh,” Janice shifted in her seat restlessly, “but this is so unfair!”
+“Oh.”
+Janice shifted in her seat restlessly.
+“But this is so unfair!”
 She gave Tyler and I brief glances.
-“I need an impartial guy’s opinion and all I have is…this useless lump,” she elbowed Tyler, “and Alex friggin’ Keaton.”
-She sighed, sounding defeated.
+“I need an impartial guy’s opinion and all I have is…this useless lump.”
+She elbowed Tyler.
+“And Alex friggin’ Keaton.”
+She sighed again, sounding defeated.

 “Exactly,” Claire told Janice pointedly.

 Janice just rolled her eyes.

 And I just shook my head, having gulped down my beer, before getting up to stand.
 “And on that note, I’m going to go see if any of those girls—” I gestured back to the bar.
 “Or a combination of them—are willing to enter into some form of disastrous, consequence-ridden whirlwind with yours truly,” I finished with a grin as I walked away.